 A regularly scheduled inspection and preventive maintenance program in accordance with the manufacturer's recommendations should be established.
-Such a program will be a valuable tool in providing the golfing patron with a safe, properly operating golf car and thereby help to avoid accidents.
+Such a program will be a valuable tool in providing the golfing patron with a safe, properly operating golf car.

 6.2.1.
 Personnel